10 tax tips for getting extra cash this end of financial year

 8. Consider when to get work done on your investment property

-9. Claim small business tax write-offs
+9. Claim asset write-offs

 10. Consider when to sell assets